-One of the main reasons not to immediately scale up corporate events during growth is the questionable appeal of huge halls and long presentations.
+One reason not to immediately scale up corporate events during high growth is the questionable appeal of huge halls and long presentations.
 Attendees initially wowed by the sheer scale of an enormous venue may soon find the event impersonal and overwhelming.
 Event Marketer suggests that the TED talk model, designed to encourage snappier and more intimate communications, is having an influence on keynote planning.

-Event organizers who harness the live streaming or on demand model can unlock exponential value, and provide new flexibility to how audiences consume information.
-No longer must attendees be in the same room, with today’s technology, your executives could be physically speaking to hundreds of people, with thousands more tuned in on monitors elsewhere around the venue, or around the world.
+Event organizers who harness live streaming or on-demand models can unlock exponential value, providing new flexibility to how audiences consume information.
+With today’s technology, your executives could be physically speaking to hundreds of people, with thousands more tuned in on monitors elsewhere around the venue, or around the world.

 Finding the right venue and presentation for your company’s remarks could involve staying with the same size venue, or even downsizing.
 By putting resources towards improving the quality of content and developing an event content distribution strategy, a business can communicate its newly authoritative role in its industry without budgeting for a huge venue rental.

 Another reason to think critically about the physical scale of your corporate event is what it communicates about your brand.
-If you’ve built a successful business model on the values of intimacy and directness, jumping to a big, impersonal event center can be jarring and off-brand.
+If you’ve built a successful business model on the values of intimacy and directness, jumping to a big event center can be jarring and off-brand.

 When your business model thrives on one-on-one connections – especially with high-level executives – a larger, broader list of attendees can be counterproductive.
 Companies may have more success with a smaller, more exclusive conference, potentially using a relatively high attendance fee and selective invitations to ensure that only serious prospects make the trip.
 For example, Cyber Reason launched DEEP in 2018, consciously keeping the event at only 300 attendees that were hyper-focused on industry experts within the security field.